NikzoOff/bre4k-sh3ll/README.md

 ---

 ### **IMPORTANT**
 Before installing, make sure to edit the config as i use the french keyboard layout.
+And after installing be sure to reboot or re-launch a hyprland session.
+(MOD+m and then hyprland)

 Go to `$HOME/.config/hypr/hyprland.conf` and scroll down to "INPUTS", change KB layout to your desired one.
 You will also need to change the "Workspaces and Move to workspaces" input in `$HOME/.config/hypr/keybindings.conf`.